They define what it is you’re building, how to sell it, and why people should buy from you.

 It’s imperative, however, that the product team does not play the scrum master role since this involves a lot of coordination that means the urgency of day to day coordination as the scrum master is placed ahead of the longer term strategy.

-However, in a waterfall process, you’ll probably have functional teams rather than independent feature teams, which means there are more cross team dependencies.
+In a waterfall process, you’ll probably have functional teams rather than independent feature teams, which means there are more cross-team dependencies.

 This is where the project manager will come into play and play a similar role to the program managers in an agile context.